Last Revised: February 18, 2014

 1. Shall carry out the actions of enforcement of appropriate conduct at meetings and the laws of the SGA.

-4. Shall chair the Communications Committee.
+3. Shall be the chair of the Constitution Committee.

 Section 6: The Director of Communications shall have duties as set forth in the following: